We all know a healthy nutrition is key for a healthier and more energetic lifestyle.

-Depending on your current health status, how active you are, and several other factors, the balance of macros that’s best for you can vary a lot.
+Depending on your current health status, how active you are, and several other factors, the balance of macros that’s best for your body can vary greatly.
 And, even in an individual, the best macro balance can change from day to day.

 For instance, you may need to consume extra carbs on a really active day to give you the fast-acting energy your body requires, but on a less active day you may need fewer carbs.

 Additionally, it’s really important to consider the kinds of foods you’re eating.
-Real, whole foods in the right portions (personalized according to your physiology) is made up of ample protein, healthy fats, and healthy carbs in moderation.
+Real, whole foods in the right portions and personalized according to your physiology, is made up of ample protein, healthy fats, and healthy carbs in moderation.

 This approach to nutrition promotes stable blood glucose levels.
 Stable blood glucose means less carb snacking, as there are no sharp drops of blood sugars.

 Less carb snacking allows the body to tap the body’s fat reserves for fuel, which can help get you closer to your health goals.